Updated on 27/04/21 by Jess_OVO

 If your supply is off and you’re unsure if this a meter fault or power cut, the metrology light is a good indicator.
 If off supply and:

-- Metrology light is flashing - power is going through meter indicating a fault with member's appliances.
-This means the member should contact an electrician.
+- Metrology light is flashing - power is going through meter indicating a fault with your appliances.
+This means you should contact an electrician.

 - Metrology light is solid - power is stuck at the meter and not passing through indicating a fault with the meter.
-This means we should book an EMEX.
+Contact our Support Team to book an EMEX.

 - Metrology light is off - power is not entering the meter indicating a fault with the incoming supply.
 This means their may be a power cut or issue with DNO equipment, therefore the member should check with neighbours and potentially contact DNO.